High-grade silver and gold mineralization remains open in multiple directions

 The technical content of this news release has been reviewed and approved by Galen McNamara, P. Geo., the CEO of the Company and a qualified person as defined by National Instrument 43-101.
 Mr. McNamara has verified the data disclosed herein, including sampling and drilling data underlying the technical information contained herein, by reviewing blanks, duplicates and certified reference material that the Company inserted into the sample stream and confirming that they fall within limits as determined by acceptable industry practice.
 For the historical drilling results presented in this news release, Mr McNamara reviewed core logs, assay certificates, cross-sections, plan maps and supervised the verification of collar positions in the field from the historic drilling programs.
 He then compared all information to results from drilling completed by the Company into the same zone of mineralization.

 About Summa Silver Corp

-Summa Silver Corp is a Canadian junior mineral exploration company.
-The Company owns a 100% interest in the Hughes project located in central Nevada and has an option to earn 100% interest in the Mogollon project located in southwestern New Mexico.
-The Hughes project is host to the high-grade past-producing Belmont Mine, one of the most prolific silver producers in the United States between 1903 and 1929.
-The mine has remained inactive since commercial production ceased in 1929 due to heavily depressed metal prices and little to no modern exploration work has ever been completed.
+Summa is a Canadian junior mineral exploration company.
+The Company owns a 100% interest in the Hughes property located in central Nevada and has an option to earn 100% interest in the Mogollon property located in southwestern New Mexico.
+The Hughes property is host to the high-grade past-producing Belmont Mine, one of the most prolific silver producers in the United States between 1903 and 1929.
+The Mogollon property is the largest historic silver producer in New Mexico.
+Both properties have remained inactive since commercial production ceased and neither have seen modern exploration prior to the Company’s involvement.